squidfunk/mkdocs-material/docs/extensions/codehilite.md

 # CodeHilite

-[CodeHilite][1] is an extension that adds syntax highlighting to codeblocks and is included in the standard Markdown library.
+[CodeHilite][1] is an extension that adds syntax highlighting to code blocks and is included in the standard Markdown library.
 The highlighting process is executed during compilation of the Markdown file.

   [1]: https://pythonhosted.org/Markdown/extensions/code_hilite.html